webentlib/router/README.md

 ### 6. `error`, `layout` and first route in `pattern`

-- Create `.svelte` pages for 'error', 'base layout' and 'home'
-- Call them as you want
+- Create `.svelte` pages for 'error', 'base layout' and 'home', call them as you want
 - And specify paths to them in `error`, `layout` and first route in `patterns`.

 # Diving deep into `Pattern`.